-Insert the fork legs into the triple clamps (tprojection as previously noted) and tighten the clamp screws to 15 Nm.
+Insert the fork legs into the triple clamps (tprojection as previously noted) and tighten the clamp screws to 20 Nm (top) and 15 Nm (bottom).

 Mount the front wheel (see chapter: mounting the front wheel).

 Changing the telescopic fork oil (50 Mini Adventure)